 Attorney Exton has powerful knowledge on how to prepare and present a strong case against drug charges in state and federal court.
 He can help you avoid the most serious consequences that can result from a narcotics conviction.

-Toledo native, Attorney Exton has offices in both Fremont and Toledo and is extensively familiar with the courts and the prosecutors likely to be working on your case.
+Exton Law Offices has offices in Traverse City, and Fremont & Toledo, OH and is extensively familiar with the courts and the prosecutors likely to be working on your case.

 Sadly, most criminal attorneys take cases in all courts and counties regardless of whether they have any experience practicing there.